-Before coming to New York I started following a few Twitter accounts: @WHotelsNYC (our hotel), @UnionSquareNY (Union Square, the area in which we’ve been staying), and @UrbanSpaceNYC (curator of New York’s public markets).
-The night we arrived they were setting up the Union Square Holiday Market and it’s been on all week.
-Free to enter, […]
+Before coming to New York I started following a few Twitter accounts: @WHotelsNYC (our hotel), @UnionSquareNY (Union Square, the area in which we’ve been staying), and @UrbanSpaceNYC (curator of New York’s public markets) to see what events and activities were taking place during our stay.
+The night we arrived they were setting up the Union […]

 Archive of posts tagged "new york"

 Well before we first watched Miracle on 34th Street with my mother, she has longed to visit New York and holiday shop at Macy’s.
 She has traveled the world throughout her life but it wasn’t until this week that I was able to join her on her first-ever trip to The Big Apple.
 The purpose […]